VIRGIN COSMOPOLITAN RECIPE

 The History of the Virgin Cosmopolitan

-Like many classic cocktails, the exact origin of the Cosmopolitan is unclear, and, therefore, the same is true the Virgin Cosmopolitan.
+Like many classic cocktails, the exact origin of the Cosmopolitan is unclear (naturally, the same is true of the Virgin Cosmopolitan).

-It’s also believed to have been developed as a variation of the popular Cape Codder cocktail, which combines Vodka and Cranberry juice.
-The addition of Triple Sec and Lime Juice gave birth to its signature flavor profile.
+The Cosmo is also thought to be a variant of the Cape Codder cocktail, which combines vodka and cranberry juice – with the Cosmo adding Triple Sec and lime juice.
 It rose to prominence in the 1990s, becoming synonymous with cosmopolitan urban culture and modern cocktail sophistication.

-When it comes to mocktails, the Shirley Temple is believed to be the first, created in the 1930s.
-The term “mocktail” was first used in 1916, but it gained widespread popularity during the 1980s and 1990s.
-So, it’s likely that the Virgin Cosmopolitan first emerged during the late 1980s.
+When it comes to mocktails, the Shirley Temple is believed to be the first widely popular one, created back in the 1930s.
+Interestingly, the term “mocktail” dates back even further – it was first used in 1916, though it didn’t gain widespread popularity until g the 1980s and 1990s.
+So, it’s likely that the Virgin Cosmopolitan mocktail first emerged during the late 1980s.

 Tips for Making the Perfect Virgin Cosmopolitan

-However, for this particular recipe, if you want more tartness and sharpness, which I personally prefer, you can use Unsweetened Cranberry Juice.
+However, for our Cosmopolitan mocktail recipe, if you want more tartness and sharpness, you can use unsweetened cranberry juice.

 Gentle Sea Breeze